Difference between lansoprazole and pantoprazole

 Both medications work by inhibiting the proton pump in the stomach, thereby reducing the production of acid and providing relief from symptoms associated with acid-related diseases.

-See also Pantoprazole effects pregnancy
+See also Pantoprazole sodium 40 mg tablet

 Safety Profiles and Side Effects